RAPID Centre for International Trade (RCIT)

 Response: The new patent act defines novelty in a rigorous manner.
 A marginal improvement from previous patented drugs will be eligible for patented.

-Seminar on Extending Social Protection Floor Coverage- An Assessment Based National Dialogue (ABND) Approach
+9 September 2024: Extending Social Protection Floor Coverage- An Assessment Based National Dialogue (ABND) Approach

 About the presentation: